-This year I have put in place a few hardware and software computer adaptations to meet my ever changing computer needs due to my disability, Friedreich’s Ataxia.
+This year I have put in place a few hardware and software computer adaptations to meet my ever-changing computer needs due to my disability, Friedreich’s Ataxia.
 Adaptations are needed to compensate for my motor skill, visual, and auditory difficulties.
 These include a desk mount monitor arm with a keyboard tray; a Swifty Beam and Bluetooth software; WordQ software; ZoomText software plus a keyboard with manually easier to use low cut scissor-swift keys: and OpenBook software with a scanner.
 I will be briefly describing them below:

 Hardware for Desktop Computer

-The desktop monitor is brought closer to me appropriate to my field of vision through a desk mount monitor arm which also has a keyboard tray that supports and brings the keyboard right up to my wheelchair for easier access.
+The desktop monitor is brought closer to be appropriate to my field of vision through a desk mount monitor arm which also has a keyboard tray that supports and brings the keyboard right up to my wheelchair for easier access.
 The keyboard is a ZoomText large-print, black on yellow keys which are not only easier to see but allows me to use my ZoomText vision software more easily.
 With just a touch of a button, I can perform ZoomText commands otherwise requiring multi-step mouse movements or manually difficult multi-key combinations (hotkeys).

 Auditory speakers are also set up beside the monitor with extension cables to be near me allowing me to hear well.